esr360/Noah/README.md

 ### Why NPM scripts?

-- Fewer dependencies (no need for Grunt/Gulp)
+- Fewer dependencies (no need for Grunt/Gulp, and their respective task wrappers)
 - Speed
 - Future proof